yukieiji/UnityExplorer/README.md

 <p align="center">
   🔍 An in-game UI for exploring, debugging and modifying Unity games.
+  🛠️ This is fork of [UnityExplorer](https://github.com/sinai-dev/UnityExplorer) maintained by yukieiji
 </p>
 <p align="center">
   ✔️ Supports most Unity versions from 5.2 to 2021+ (IL2CPP and Mono).